c-blake/cligen/python/cg.md

-[^3]: In math&physics, folks even switch to Greek & "double struck" Latin fonts like symbols for sets of numbers, such as complex numbers, ℂ.  That domain has an adjacency-implies-multiplication syntax choice which to get well-formed tokenization induces a need for one-letter symbols (& sub/super-scripting which monospace terminals just do not support as well).
+[^3]: In math&physics, folks even switch to Greek & "double struck" Latin fonts like symbols for sets of numbers, such as complex numbers, ℂ.  That domain has an adjacency-implies-multiplication syntax choice which (to get well-formed tokenization) induces a need for one-letter symbols (& sub/super-scripting which monospace terminals do not support well).